Bernstein–Vazirani algorithm: Algorithm

 Since $s \oplus y = \vec{0}$ is only true when $s = y$, this means that the only non-zero amplitude is on $|s\rangle$.
 So, measuring the output of the circuit in the computational basis yields the secret string $s$.

 A generalization of Bernstein–Vazirani problem has been proposed that involves finding one or more secret keys using a probabilistic oracle.

 This is an interesting problem for which a quantum algorithm can provide efficient solutions with certainty or with a high degree of confidence, while classical algorithms completely fail to solve the problem in the general case.

 Classical vs. quantum complexity

 The Bernstein-Vazirani problem is usually stated in its non-decision version.
 In this form, it is an example of a problem solvable by a Quantum Turing machine (QTM) with $O(1)$ queries to the problem's oracle, but for which any Probabilistic Turing machine (PTM) algorithm must make $\Omega(n)$ queries.

 To provide a separation between BQP and BPP, the problem must be reshaped into a decision problem (as these complexity classes refer to decision problems).
 This is accomplished with a recursive construction and the inclusion of a second, random oracle.

 The resulting decision problem is solvable by a QTM with $O(n)$ queries to the problem's oracle, while a PTM must make $\Omega(n^{\log n})$ queries to solve the same problem.
 Therefore, Bernstein-Vazirani provides a super-polynomial separation between BPP and BQP.

-Bernstein-Vazirani algorithm Qiskit implementation

-The quantum circuit shown here is from a simple example of how the Bernstein-Vazirani algorithm can be implemented in Python using Qiskit, an open-source quantum computing software development framework by IBM.